 The success of a behavior based safety program beings with its execution.
-You want to ensure your employees are regularly conducting safety observations so that you're notified of unsafe behavior or conditions and can make adjustments accordingly.
+You want your employees to be regularly conducting safety observations so that you're notified of unsafe behavior or conditions and can make adjustments accordingly.

 Technology offers ways to resolve this issue.
 With the right tools, you can avoid manually badgering employees and ensure observations are being done.
 Safety observation software has the ability to schedule recurring observations and send out email alerts when they are past due to keep the task fresh in employees' minds.

-Such software could also make the observation process easier on employees by using digital checklists.
+More importantly, such software could also make the observation process easier on employees.
 With just a few presses of a button, observers can record their findings.
 Ideally the software should include an observations mobile app, so employees can quickly record their findings from the comfort of their mobile device.